A Humble Proposition

 I shall now therefore humbly propose my own thoughts, which I hope will not be liable to the least objection.

 It can hardly be disputed that violence is a prominent feature of televised programming, and from this fact we may deduce that violence is a popular form of spectator entertainment.
-In connection with this, there are few forms of amusement more profitable than games, which generate a great deal of revenue thanks to sponsorships from the grand corporations of the world.
+In connection with this, there are few forms of amusement more profitable than games, which generate a great deal of revenue thanks to sponsorships from the grand corporations of the world and video games also have their share, since are played by millions of people in the world and they're interested in gaming consoles and the latest playstation gold wireless headset review for games like Counter Strike with the use of services like CS:GO boost online.
 Finally, in recent decades, a highly fashionable format in televised programming is the “reality show” which purports to exhibit unscripted, but to some degree contrived, scenarios where untrained actors are confronted by difficult situations.

 I do therefore humbly offer it to public consideration that of the thirty five million unemployed and underemployed already computed, three hundred and fifty thousand of the most fit and incensed may be selected for hire as protest entertainers with corporate sponsorships; and my reason is, that these one per cent of the total population of unemployed and underemployed persons will be more than sufficient to entertain the entire population by engaging in protests, whereupon they will be brutally beaten by militarized law enforcement officers.
 The remaining ninety nine per cent of unemployed and underemployed persons will be incensed at the new disparity between themselves and the others who have been hired as protest entertainers.
 Their anger renewed and reinvigorated, and their jealousy and exasperation invoked, they shall continue to provide a supply of protest entertainers to replace those who retire or are killed in unfortunate, but necessary to keep the attention of the American people, egregious and uncontrolled acts of violence.